CD/DVD, No pronunciation scores, Cheap, ★

-They have courses which you can subscribe to online ($80 for 6 months) or buy and use offline ($80), with slightly different features.
+They are no longer active, but created courses which you can still buy and use offline ($40).
 They show text written in the target language, and you can choose to hear individual words or sentences in the target language or in English.
 The audio and video are fairly deadpan.
 The courses include brief notes on grammar and word use.

 They offer no slowing down of the audio to learn it, no breakdown into syllables, no explanation of intonation nor how to pronounce individual sounds.
 Reviewers of the Portuguese course note that speakers drop syllables,

 - "characters make some of the typical reductions used by natives.
 Regrettably, their inconsistency throughout the 20 lessons confused students."
 (Calico 2003, 20:371-9)

 Their websites show samples of some of the DVD courses.
 The tables of contents show they cover travel and classrooms.
 They do not seem to cover business needs, such as telephone contacts.
 They say they have, "Up to 12,000 pronunciations and translations" without saying how many of each per language.